-The body’s rapid adjustments to the new environment put stresses on many organs and tissues, resulting in the symptoms of AMS.
-As the brain and lungs contend with changes in circulatory function, the normal flow of fluid in their tissues is disrupted, and fluid may accumulate abnormally in the organs, causing HACE and HAPE.
+The body’s rapid adjustments to the new environment put stress on many organs and tissues, resulting in AMS symptoms.
+As the brain and lungs contend with circulatory function changes, the normal flow of fluid in their tissues is disrupted, and fluid may accumulate abnormally in the organs, causing HACE and HAPE.

 Is Altitude Sickness Hereditary?

 Recent studies have been unable to find a genetic link to either AMS or HACE.
-The studies’ results have been inconclusive, partly because AMS symptoms are difficult to measure objectively and HACE is relatively very rare.
+The studies’ results have been inconclusive, partly because AMS symptoms are challenging to measure objectively, and HACE is relatively very rare.

 Studies have been able to identify gene variations that appear to increase an individual’s risk of developing HAPE and some other altitude-related disorders.